 This lizard is well adapted to an arboreal existence.
 It's prehensile tail is used as a very precise and dexterous extra limb.
-(It's tail is particularly long, sometimes it make up almost 2/3's of the reptile's body!
+Its tail is particularly long, sometimes it makes up almost 2/3's of the reptile's body!

 Found in lowland rainforests, palm forests, mangrove swamps and cocoa plantations.
 Seen only on trees and vines.

 Carnivorous.
 Feeds mainly on insects and other small invertebrates, especially tree crickets.
 Will eat rodents.
-Will also feed on eggs and nestlings found in the treetops.
-(They will also eat on crabs and frogs.)
+Will also feed on eggs and nestlings found in the treetops, as well as eating crabs and frogs.

 Diurnal.
 Monitors are daytime lizards and spend most of their days living in treetops or swamps in search of food.